Painting Equipment - Finishing Techniques

 Reciprocal

 The system has a much higher productivity compared to manual application and the result is the same all the time, independent of human intervention.
 The disadvantage is, as already mentioned, that it cannot be used for coating more complicated objects.
-However, by combining several such guns, the range of products is considerably diversified.
+However, by combining several such guns, the product range is considerably diversified.

 photo source: sameskremlin.com